DimABSA/DimABSA2026/README.md

 - "ID" – Should match the input ID.
 - "Aspect_VA" – A list of pairs, where each pair contains the following fields.
     - "Aspect" – Should be identical in content, case, and order to the Aspect list in the input.
-    - "VA" – The valence-arousal score as a string in V#A format, with each value ranging from 1.00 to 9.00 and rounded to two decimal places.
+    - "VA" – The valence-arousal score is a string in V#A format, with each value ranging from 1.00 to 9.00 and rounded to two decimal places.

 Below are some examples from domains included in this subtask, such as restaurant, laptop, and hotel reviews, and financial reports, and environmental stance detection.